“You’re like me. A man without a face. But that’s okay. We’ll find you one.”

 “What luscious thoughts swim underneath the mask, I wonder…” she murmurs into Dicentra’s ear, “that one with the power to alter flesh would wear so luscious a form, even disguised… I bet you’d be a lot of fun, with it off.”

 She winks knowingly, then turns slightly to address the male vampire as well.

 “Sami will swing by in an hour or so.
 Think of a new name to go with your new face.
 It can be real-sounding, or something poetic like Harlequin or Sundown.”

 Celia: The doctor looks as if she might follow in the female vampire’s wake at that touch; she reaches out, snagging the snake’s wrist in her hand before she can go too far.

 “Perhaps,” the voice from beneath the mask purrs, “one night I shall seek you out and grant your wish to see beneath the leather.”

 Eventually they reach the Red Room.
 She takes him inside and closes the door behind her, ensuring their privacy with the click of a lock.
-Looking around, Emmett can see the reason it is called the Red Room: though they have been drained of blood, bodies sit on metal shelves around the room.
+Looking around, the fledgling can see the reason it is called the Red Room: though they have been drained of blood, bodies sit on metal shelves around the room.
 Some of the corpses have had their throats torn out.
 Others have been split from sternum to groin.
 Still others carry a multitude of marks upon their skin, holes from which they bled their last.
 Male, female, black, white, and in between, but all of them have been stripped of their clothing and their life.